 Search-bots pay attention not only to optimization strategies, but to user experience as well.
 They check out how people react to your website, analyze if your visitors can find the information they’re looking for, if your resource is easy to find and whether users are likely to stay and shop around there.
 When visitors leave a website right away, Google considers this a “bounce,” and views the site as less relevant than those with a lower bounce rates.

 SEO + UX = Successful Project

 Every website contains meta-titles, URLs, content and other integral elements.
-Let’s try to look at this things differently, like SEO and UX does.
+Let’s try to look at these things differently, like SEO and UX does.

 |Content||Search engines are looking for unique texts, which are not replete with keywords.||Content should look appealing and give effective answers to users’ questions.|

 |Website structure||Great structure allows search-bots to index web-pages more effectively.||Awesome navigation means that users will find what they want without redundant clicking.|

 |Breadcrumbs||It showcases a website structure.||It helps users to navigate on a web-page effortlessly.
 Breadcrumbs should allow the user to retrace their steps and clearly see how they arrived at the current page.|

 |Website Search||It helps search engines to analyze what users are looking for on your web-resource.||Website search is important for UX, as it lets you find pages and products faster.|